andrewmcloud/consimilo/README.md

 #### Adding strings and files to a forest (helper functions)

 consimilo provides helper functions for constructing feature vectors from strings and files.
 By default, a new forest is created and stopwords are removed.
 You may add to an existing forest and/or include stopwords via optional parameters `:forest` `:stopwords`.
-The optional parameters are defaulted to `:forest (new-forest)` `:stopwords? true`.
+The optional parameters are defaulted to `:forest (new-forest)` `:remove-stopwords? true`.

 ##### Adding documents/strings to a forest